microsoft/azure-pipelines-yaml/design/use-statement.md

 It is recommended to check in a configuration file showing which feeds are required.
 If this file is checked in but not in the root of the repo, a path can be provided.
-If no path is provided and no file is checked in, a standard configuration file will be generated with the feeds/service connections listed.
+If no path is provided and no file is checked in, a standard configuration file will be generated with the feeds/service connections listed and placed at the root of the repo.
 This covers scenarios where project admins have instead chosen to have each dev manually connect to their private feed (e.g. by using the NuGet Package Manager settings dialog in Visual Studio).

 ```yaml
 steps: